 Other Locations

 Other locations where notarization services are available include UPS stores, law offices, and public libraries.
 Many UPS stores offer notary services for a fee.
 Some law offices provide this service as part of their client assistance.
 Public libraries might also have notaries on staff or can refer you to one.
-Pharmacies, car dealerships, and certain business service centers may also offer notary services.
+Pharmacies, car dealerships, and certain business service centres may also offer notary services.

 Tips for a Smooth Notarization Experience